 "Everything I used to do doesn't work anymore," she told me.
 "I used to be able to cut back on my food for a few days or a week and lose 5 pounds.
 Now nothing happens.
 Even with exercise.
 I don't know what to do."

-I am not a nutritionist - I am an author and an Inner Bonding® facilitator.
-However, health and nutrition have been favorite subjects for me for the last 48 years.
+I am not a nutritionist - I am an author and an Inner Bonding facilitator.
+However, health and nutrition have been favorite subjects for me for the last 61 years.
 And I'm also an older woman who encountered the very same problem with weight as Leah.

 - It is vitally important to stay connected with your feelings and to learn to connect with your personal source of spiritual guidance.
-If you are accustomed to filling your loneliness and emptiness with food, now is a great time to learn to fill it with love, which comes from your Source.
+If you are accustomed to filling your loneliness and emptiness with food, now is a great time to learn to fill it with love, which comes from your source.
 If you have previously not learned how to take loving care of yourself, now is a great time to learn.
 You will likely not be able to eat less and in a very healthy way if you do not learn how to take full responsibility for your own feelings.
 So, essential to health is practicing Inner Bonding.

 Send this article to a friend Print this article Bookmarked 2 time(s)